dudanogueira/recipes-js/src/multi-tenancy/README.md

 # Multi-tenancy

-To find out more about [Multi-tenancy](https://weaviate.io/developers/weaviate/manage-data/multi-tenancy#enable-multitenancy) in the Weaviate Documentation.
+Find out more about [Multi-tenancy](https://weaviate.io/developers/weaviate/manage-data/multi-tenancy#enable-multitenancy) in the Weaviate Documentation.